aws-amplify/docs/docs/cli/graphql-transformer/connection.md

 ### Generates

-In order to keep connection queries fast and efficient, the GraphQL transform manages global secondary indexes (GSIs) on the generated tables on your behalf.
+In order to keep connection queries fast and efficient, the GraphQL transform manages global secondary indexes (GSIs) on the generated tables on your behalf when using @connection
-In the future you are investigating using adjacency lists along side GSIs for different use cases that are connection heavy.

 > **Note** After you have pushed a `@connection` directive you should not try to change it.
 If you try to change it, the DynamoDB